 Chef also restarts GitLab components if any of their configuration files have changed.

 /var/opt/gitlab that are managed by Chef,

-running reconfigure reverts the changes AND restarts the services that
+reconfigure reverts the changes and restarts the services that

 depend on those files.

 If you have followed the official installation guide to install GitLab from source, run the following command to restart GitLab:

 # For systems running systemd sudo systemctl restart gitlab.target # For systems running SysV init sudo service gitlab restart